Adapting your home: The Kitchen

 Cookers and hobs

 • The recommended height for an extractor unit is normally 600mm above the hob for electric and 700mm for gas.
 Where the hob or wall units are adjustable, the height of the extractor should also be variable.
-Where a wheelchair user may not be able to reach the extractor controls, a heat activation should be considered (Foundations)
+Where a wheelchair user may not be able to reach the extractor controls, a heat activation should be considered.
+More information about kitchen adaptations is provided by Foundations (the national body for disabled facilities grants and home improvement agencies in England).

 • To help make it easier to transfer heavy hot pots and pans, the hob should be level with the work surface, with controls located at the side or front.